Plan a trip · Itinerary

-Florence and Rome in 7 Days 2026: Go Deep, Not Wide
+Florence and Rome Itinerary 7 Days

 With seven days, the temptation is to add Venice; the better move is to go deep into just Florence and Rome, the Renaissance and the ancient world, with a Tuscan day trip for breathing room.
 Three days for Florence (plus a day in the hills), a ninety-minute train, then three days for Rome.
 Fewer cities, more depth, and time to actually sit in a piazza, that is what makes a trip rather than a checklist.
 Book the headline sights and savor it.